TezBaydu/Milestone-Project-1-Band/test.md

             * 76	.navbar-expand-lg	none is not a flex-basis value : none
             * 81	.navbar-collapse	none is not a flex-basis value : none
                 *   values removed from css once found is not required in inspect mode in Chrome.
+                * Re-tested again and after borders applied to album titles and No errors found in CSS files.

     - Warnings (787): unknown vendor extensions
         * Extensions recognised in browsers but not in validator